Qin (board game): Rules

 Qin is a game for two to four players.
 Players represent competing kingdoms, intent on conquering territory in China.
 The game is played on a rectangular grid.
 Each player receives a number of pagodas, which come in four different colours: black, white, green and purple.
 Each player is assigned one colour.

-On his/her turn, each player places a tile consisting of two squares on the board.
+On their turn, each player places a tile consisting of two squares on the board.
 Squares come in three different colours: red, yellow and blue.
 The colours of the squares do not correspond to the colours of the players.
 Tiles must be placed connecting to tiles already on the board.

-If a player forms a contiguous area of at least two squares of the same colour, the area becomes a county in the player's kingdom, and he/she places a pagoda there.
+If a player forms a contiguous area of at least two squares of the same colour, the area becomes a county in the player's kingdom, and they place a pagoda there.
 Contiguous areas of at least five squares count as large counties, marked with a double pagoda.

 The board also includes villages.
 These are neutral at first, but become affiliated with whatever county touches them, with the player placing an additional pagoda on the village.

-If a player joins two counties of the same colour, they merge into a larger county, with the player having the absolute majority of squares in the county claiming it as his/her own.
+If a player joins two counties of the same colour, they merge into a larger county, with the player having the absolute majority of squares in the county claiming it as their own.
 The opponents' pagodas are removed.
 A player can also conquer another player's village by surrounding it with counties with more pagodas than its previous owner.
-The first player to place his/her last pagoda on the board wins.
+The first player to place their last pagoda on the board wins.

 A digital adaptation was released for iOS devices in 2017.